Maheshrajuvg/apnacollege-demo/README.md

 # apnacollege-demo
-This is My repository for practice
+This is My repository for practice.
+Author-Maheshraju